-Panchatantra Moral Stories for Kids
+Wisdom Tales of Panchatantra – Moral Stories for Kids

-Panchatantra Moral Stories for Kids
+• Wisdom Tales of Panchatantra – Moral Stories for Kids

-The Panchatantra is a vast compilation of stories that were first composed in Sanskrit.
 Every children’s Panchatantra story has a corresponding moral.
 Children learn these values via the stories’ plots and characters.
 Most likely, for this reason, educators and parents make sure that children are exposed to a minimum of some of these stories through the curriculum.
 The short stories of Panchatantra are worth reading.

 The greatest Panchatantra stories with images may be found here.
 Children of all ages are amazed, educated, and entertained by these stories.
-You may read these wonderful Panchatantra moral stories to your child to instill moral principles and qualities.
+You may read these wonderful Panchatantra moral stories to your child to instil moral principles and qualities.
 You can get the English PDF versions of the Panchatantra stories here.

 The collection of Panchatantra short stories that we are offering you is as follows:

-Panchatantra Short Stories Summary:
+3 Panchatantra Short Stories Summary for Kids

-The Monkey and The Crocodile:
+1. The Monkey and The Crocodile

 Once upon a time, on the banks of a river, lived a monkey who called a jamoon (berry) tree home in a jungle.
 There lived a crocodile and his spouse in the same woodland.
 The crocodile visited the riverbanks one day and took a nap beneath the tree.
 The generous monkey extended an offer of fruits to him.
 The crocodile enjoyed the fruits so much that he returned the next day for more.
 The crocodile and the monkey grew close as the days went by.